Mysterious New Bugatti Model Caught Testing At The Race Track

 Rumors are swirling about Bugatti's future.
 Will VW sell it?
 Has the company really halted the development of a second model?
 Those questions remain unanswered, but Bugatti did answer another.
 Earlier this week, the company teased a mysterious new model with X-shaped taillights, and today we have spy photos of the new hypercar at Circuit Paul Ricard in France.
 It looks wild.

 The car is still covered in camouflage, though it can't hide the coupe's wild shape.
 Bugatti's horseshoe-shaped grille remains, though it's tinier than ever sitting on the leading edge of the long, super-low nose.
 There's a massive roof scoop that likely feeds the quad-turbo 8.0-liter W16 engine sitting behind the cabin.
-The camouflage makes it difficult to tell for sure, though it looks like the car's side has several intakes, vents, and other angular design elements.
-However, it's the rear that looks the wildest, and we don't have a good picture of that.

 Gallery: Mystery Bugatti Spy Photos

-Note: Update: Added spy video from G-E Supercars and Bugatti social media teaser.